stelzinga/MF/Management_Framework.md

 3. Linked to Mission, Purpose and Vision
 4. Specify period over which the Goal applies -including indefinitely-

+Like for a Process, a Goal should not be defined if it does not contribute to increasing Revenue, and/or decreasing Cost and/or decreasing Risk, and/or improve Reputation and or improve reporting to Stakeholders, see also [### Process].

 Goals, like Services, differentiate between *Run Goals* and *Change Goals*:

 #### Run Goals